ACCESS-NRI/ACCESS-OM2/DEVELOPERS.md

 Environments create an isolated operating environment within which `spack` can only see and access packages that are added to the environment.
 In this repository, the model to be built is defined using the `spack.yaml` environment file.

-Spack generally automatically downloads package sources to a cache, compiles and installs them.
-Spack also supports model development using a modified environment where the components that are being actively developed are compiled in a local source directory, and the rest built in the normal spack manner.

 ### Source code

 There are two options for local source directory location: